ts33kr/granite/README.md

   [nucleus/compose.coffee](library/nucleus/compose.coffee) for
   the composition system implementation coding.

+  + Natively keeping client-side and server-side code within the same class, naturally co-existing and interacting between two remote scopes.
+Allows for a massively superior way of building abstractions that abstract away the whole patterns and protocols that hide or carry away the interactions between the client and the server.
+It completely frees your of routine and allows to focus only on what matters, not on the code required for code.

 ##Disclaimer
 Before considering using Granite framework, you should be well aware of some of the specifics regarding its usage.
 The first and foremost